Child Protective Services (CPS) Lawyers in Cincinnati

 Mayerson Center for Safe and Healthy Children | Cincinnati Children’s Hospital Medical Center — The Mayerson Center for Safe and Healthy Children conducts “state-of-the-art diagnostic, treatment, prevention and training programs, as well as cutting-edge research in the field of child sexual abuse, child physical abuse, child neglect and parenting.”
 Its child abuse team includes physicians, nurses, social workers, Cincinnati police and sheriff’s officers, Department of Job and Family Services workers, and staff from the Hamilton County prosecutor’s office.
 You can learn more about the program’s research and education programs on this website.

 Joslyn Law Firm Is a Cincinnati Child Protective Services (CPS) Lawyer Near You

 If you have been notified that Hamilton County Children’s Services is investigating you for alleged child abuse or neglect, it is in your best interest to immediately retain legal counsel.
 Do not say anything to any caseworkers or authorities until you have first contacted Joslyn Law Firm.

 Cincinnati criminal defense attorney Brian Joslyn represents clients all over southwest Ohio, including Bridgetown, Anderson, Delhi, Harrison, Springfield, Sycamore, Forest Park, Springdale, Montgomery, and many nearby communities.
-You can receive an honest and thorough evaluation of your case when you call (513) 399-6289 or fill out an online contact form to schedule a free, confidential consultation.
+You can receive an honest and thorough evaluation of your case when you call (513) 399-6289 or contact us online to schedule a free, confidential consultation.